 If you’re a pessimist by nature, it’s time to find yourself some happy friends.

-Without trying to get too new age or hippie (or quantum for that matter), pretty much everything in life comes back to the creation and flow of energy.
+Without trying to get too new age or hippie (or into the realm of quantum physics for that matter), pretty much everything in life comes back to the creation and transformation of energy.

-Being able to think clearly, generate creativity, stay happy, relax, and sleep well at night all boil down to your body’s ability to manufacture and store energy.
+Being able to think clearly, generate creativity, stay happy, relax, and sleep well at night all boil down to your body’s ability to effectively manufacture and utilise energy.